odk-x/docs/odkx-src/app-designer-prereqs.rst

       $ /Android/cmdline-tools/latest/bin>sdkmanager "platform-tools" "build-tools;30.0.3"

-    If you're using Mac, you may need to prefix "sdkmanager" with "./" like below:
+    If you are using Mac, you may need to prefix "sdkmanager" with "./" like below:

     .. code-block:: console